 This is the only time I have ever seen Michael J. Fox portray any of the symptoms of the disease he has.

-I know he's got it, and he's raising money for it, but when I've seen him in public, I've never seen him betray any of the symptoms.
+But when I've seen him in public, I've never seen him portray any of the symptoms.

 He can control himself enough to stay in the frame of the picture, and he can control himself enough to keep his eyes right on the lens, the teleprompter.

-But his head and shoulders are moving all over the place, and he is acting like his disease is deteriorating because Jim Talent opposes research that would help him, Michael J. Fox get cured.
+But his head and shoulders are moving all over the place, and he is acting like his disease is deteriorating because Jim Talent opposes research that would help him, Michael J. Fox, get cured.

 Jim Talent does not oppose stem cell research.

-Uh but this is reminiscent, and I don't have time.
+But this is reminiscent, and I don't have time.

 Yes, I do.